logseq/docs/db-version.md

 ## Automated Backup

 An automated backup of graphs is available by clicking on the upper right three dots menu and selecting `Export Graph`.
-Within this modal, you can specify a folder to save backups.
+Within this modal, you can specify a folder (directory) to save backups.
 A backup folder can be reused across graphs as each graph gets its own folder within a backup folder.
 After choosing this folder, hourly backups begin.
 The last 12 backups are saved.
 This backup feature is currently only for the browser.

+## Export and Import

+Currently the graph can only be exported as a [SQLite](https://sqlite.org/) DB file.
+To do so, click on the three dots menu in the upper right corner, select `Export Graph` and click the `Export SQLite DB` item.
+This creates a .sqlite file for use with Logseq.
+From that same menu, you can also select `Export both SQLite DB and assets` to create a .zip file which contains the .sqlite file and any asset files packaged as a .zip file.

+To import the exported .sqlite file, click on the three dots menu in the upper right corner, select `Import` and click the `SQLite` item.